YistYU/YistYU.github.io/_pages/cv.md

 ------
 * **Expressive Equivariant Subgraph Aggregation Network** (Sep.
 2022 - Present)
   * Final Year Project Supervised by Professor Irwin King (CUHK).
-  * PProposed subgraph sampling strategies based on Weisfeiler-Lehman similarity and subtree kernel for equivariant subgraph aggregation network to improve the expressive power and the scalability of the network. ([report](https://drive.google.com/file/d/177v-7mRXS-MCCpumMMaCQgZ7eCc-5KJL/view?usp=share_link) | [code](https://github.com/YistYU/ESAN_WLS.git)])
+  * Proposed subgraph sampling strategies based on Weisfeiler-Lehman similarity and subtree kernel for equivariant subgraph aggregation network to improve the expressive power and the scalability of the network.
   * Conducted thorough experiments which showed that this efficient strategy outperformed the second best subgraph sampling strategy on graph classification up to 3\% on TU datasets.
 The draft of this work is progressing and will catch IJCAI 2023.

 * **Projection Robust Unbalanced Optimal Transport** (Feb.
 2022 - Present)